Trauma (2025 film): Plot

-It is now revealed that the money-hungry doctor who owns the BCC Clinic sends his goon, Jeeva, to impregnate the wives of the male patients who are impotent.
-Additionally, the drugs render them unconscious, and another henchman, Natraj, records Jeeva raping the patients' spouses so that they may use it to threaten and demand ransom.
-Since Jeeva hadn't returned her call, Selvi pursues Jeeva when she discovers him on the road.
+It is now revealed that the money-hungry head doctor who owns the BCC Clinic sends Jeeva, his goon, to impregnate the wives of the male patients who are impotent.
+Additionally, the drugs render them unconscious, and Natraj, another henchman, records Jeeva raping the patients' spouses so that they may use it to threaten and demand ransom.
+Since Jeeva had not returned her call, Selvi pursues Jeeva when she discovers him on the road.
 Selvi realizes that Jeeva was responsible for the heinous act of impregnating women and demanding ransom.
 Jeeva argues that he committed the crimes for financial gain and that he truly loved her.
 When Selvi pushes him away from her, he trips, falls, hits his head, and instantly passes away.
-To dispose of Jeeva's body, the doctor's goons load it into the Benz car's trunk, which was later taken by Ramesh and Mani.
-After discovering that Jeeva had cheated on her daughter, Murugesan begs Selvi to have her child aborted, which Selvi reluctantly agrees to since she doesn't want to have a child with a sinner like Jeeva.
+To dispose of Jeeva's body, the doctor's goons load it into the Benz car's trunk, which Ramesh and Mani later take.
+After discovering that Jeeva had cheated on her daughter, Murugesan begs Selvi to have her child aborted, which Selvi reluctantly agrees to since she does not want to have a child with a sinner like Jeeva.

 At present, Geetha agrees to pay the Rs.
-50 lakhs ransom in return for her private videos.
-Inspector Ajaykumar begins an investigation at the local bar to track down Jeeva's inebriated father, Ganesan, but Ramesh and Mani, who are there, are apprehended by the police.
-On the road, Ramesh and Mani spot the head doctor of the BCC Clinic, who is pursuing Geetha, and the cops now pursue the doctor.
+50 lakh ransom in exchange for her private videos.
+Ajay begins an investigation at the local bar to track down Jeeva's inebriated father Ganesan, but Ramesh and Mani, who are there, are apprehended by the police.
+On the road, Ramesh and Mani spot the head doctor, who is pursuing Geetha, and the cops now pursue the doctor.
 The doctor and his goons take Geetha, Sundar, and Raghu hostage after Geetha gives up the money.
 In a surprising turn of events, it is now revealed that Raghu is the driving force behind Sundar's treatment at BCC Clinic.
-Raghu goes on to say that to extract money from Sundar, he took advantage of his impotence.
-Geetha goes home when Raghu demands another 50 lakhs from her, but Inspector Ajaykumar stops her, and she tells him what transpired.
+Raghu goes on to say that to extract money from Sundar, he exploited his impotence.
+Geetha goes home when Raghu demands another 50 lakhs from her, but Ajay stops her.
+She tells him what transpired.
 Raghu and his goons engage in combat with the police.
-Meanwhile, Geetha is aborted after slipping and falling while leaving the location.
+However, Geetha is aborted after slipping and falling while leaving the location.

-At the hospital, Sundar regrets not telling Geetha about his inability and laments that her dream has been dashed and that he is unable to grant her request because of his impotence.
-Ajaykumar tells Sundar that a guy should be a responsible husband and father, not merely a man who gets women pregnant.
+At the hospital, Sundar regrets not telling Geetha about his inability and laments that her dream has been dashed, and he cannot grant her request because of his impotence.
+Ajay tells Sundar that a man should be a responsible husband and father, not merely someone who gets women pregnant.
 Finally, Geetha and Sundar are shown adopting a child from an orphanage.